DGP brane cosmology and quark-hadron phase transition

-As is well known, the Friedmann equations in brane-world scenarios differs from that of the standard $4D$ cosmology in that it results in an increased expansion rate at early times.
+As is well known, the Friedmann equation in brane-world scenarios differs from that of the standard $4D$ cosmology which results in an increased expansion rate in early times.
 We expect this deviation from the standard $4D$ cosmology to have noticeable effects on the cosmological evolution, especially on cosmological phase transitions.
-In the context of brane-world models, the first order phase transition was studied in \cite{DaVe01} where it was shown that due to the effects coming from higher dimensions, a phase transition requires a higher nucleation rate to complete and baryogenesis and particle abundances could be suppressed.
+In the context of brane-world models, the first order phase transitions have been studied in \cite{DaVe01} where it was shown that due to the effects coming from higher dimensions, a phase transition requires a higher nucleation rate to complete, and, baryogenesis and particle abundances could be suppressed.
 Recently, the quark-hadron phase transition was studied in a Randall-Sundrum brane-world scenario \cite{harko}.
-Within the framework of phase transition, the authors studied the evolution of the relevant cosmological parameters (energy density, temperature, scale factor, etc.) of the quark-gluon and hadron phases and the phase transition itself.
-It would therefore be interesting to study such phase transitions in the context of a DGP brane-world scenario with a cosmological constant $\lambda$, hereafter referred to as $\lambda$DGP, and this is what we intend to do in what follows.
+Within the framework of phase transitions, the authors studied the evolution of the relevant cosmological parameters (energy density, temperature, scale factor, etc.) of the quark-gluon and hadron phases and the phase transition itself.
+It would therefore of interest to study first order and crossover phase transitions in the context of a $\lambda$DGP brane-world scenario and this is what we intend to do in what follows.